 Applying Agile to hardware products does not have to be an “all or nothing” process.
 If teams have a phase gate or milestone-based process, they can achieve the best results by applying modified agile methods within their current process and project management methodology to yield an Agile Product Development Process.

 The key to gaining this competitive advantage is to divide long product development timelines (12-18 months) into sprints, a tool frequently used in Agile software.

 Then, nest these sprints within the Phase-Gate/Milestone framework.
 Using sprints within this larger framework accelerates decision-making.
 Sprints also divide a long journey into smaller steps, with concrete deliverables, within a fixed duration from two to four weeks.
 This division of the product development timeline into smaller units increases urgency and keeps the team on task.
 The results are less waste and faster product development timelines.

 But developing tangible products also requires the discipline and planning that Phase-Gate/Milestone processes afford.
 These longer-term cycles of planning provide the financial controls that concrete products need.
 Unlike many software products, the development phases for tangible products tend to involve numerous stakeholders: functions, partners, and suppliers.
 Unlike software, they often involve dependencies such as tooling, material buys and inventory control.
-Traditional, waterfall development approaches with gated processes also prevent budgets from ballooning out of control.
+Traditional, waterfall methods with gated processes also prevent budgets from ballooning out of control.